|

 center of

-Avenue.
-For many, many people, whether they were local residents or not,
+many people, whether they were local residents or not, the

 Roadside Rest